mixja/mixja.github.io/_posts/2015-09-01-seastar-dpdk-web-framework-showdown.md

 The `--smp 2` flag ensures the application will drive both CPU cores.

-To run the sample Seastar web application using the DPDK networking stack (note the web applicatino will be reachable on the IP address specified when running the application):
+To run the sample Seastar web application using the DPDK networking stack (note the web application will be reachable on the IP address specified when running the application):

 {% highlight console %}
 [root@localhost ~]# ifdown eno1